 Have you ever wondered how kombucha is made?
 How does it get its fizz and unique taste?
 There’s a reason why kombucha is reportedly the fastest growing product in the functional beverage market.
 Nielsen found kombucha to be one of the most popular low-alcoholic fermented beverages in the world.

 When you dive into kombucha brewing, you realize just how amazing kombucha really is.
-It’s so wonderfully different than carbonated beverages, sugary drinks or simple teas.
+It’s so wonderfully different from carbonated beverages, sugary drinks, or simple teas.
 Speaking of tea, that’s where we’ll get started because kombucha is basically sweet tea with some pretty cool science behind it.

 All kombucha begins as sweet tea: tea leaves, water and sugar.
 The tea leaves used will depend on the kombucha manufacturer.
 At Brew Dr., we do things a little differently than anyone else.
-We started out as a tea company.
-You may be familiar with Brew Dr. Teahouses (formerly Townshend’s Tea) in the northwest, where we’re sort of a big deal.
-There’s a reason our teas get so many great reviews.
-We partner with the world’s best tea buyers who travel the globe to curate teas just for Brew Dr., forming personal relationships with tea growers and importing their teas directly to us.
+We started out as a tea company, and there’s a reason our teas get so many great reviews.

 After the tea is brewed, the fermentation process is where science takes over.
 A combination of specific yeast and bacteria are added to the sweet tea, often referred to as SCOBY.
 SCOBY stands for “symbiotic culture of bacteria and yeast”.
 The sugar from the sweet tea feeds the SCOBY, aiding in its growth of beneficial colonies of bacteria.

-You can even see this bacteria on the bottom of most kombucha bottles.
+You can even see this bacteria on the bottom of many kombucha bottles.
 It’s often referred to as “the mother.”
 If you see this floating in your kombucha, don’t fear!
-It’s a great sign that the kombucha is raw (unpasteurized, unprocessed and unfiltered) and contains these beneficial colonies of bacteria.
+It’s perfectly natural and nothing to be afraid of.

 Much of the sugar in the sweet tea is consumed by the yeast in the SCOBY during the fermentation process, producing byproducts of carbon dioxide and alcohol.
-This is what gives kombucha the slightly fizzy and vinegary taste.
-Residual sugar gives the kombucha it’s mildly sweet taste, although some manufacturers add additional sweeteners to further sweeten their kombuchas.
-Brew Dr. does not.
-We believe our kombucha tastes fantastic just the way it is.
+This is what gives kombucha the slightly fizzy and tart taste.
+Residual sugar gives the kombucha its mildly sweet taste, although some manufacturers add additional sweeteners to further sweeten their kombuchas.

 The fermentation process continues over a set number of days in a controlled-temperature environment.
 Because commercially-sold kombucha must remain below 0.5 percent alcohol, we use a unique, non-heat distillation process that removes excess alcohol without compromising the live and active cultures.